 How to build a successful e-commerce business?

-After taking an in-depth look at the various types of e-commerce business models and marketplaces in part one and part two of our guide.
-We now turn our attention to how the top e-commerce business models operate in practice and the different approaches employed by them to take an idea from conception, all the way to your front doorstep.
+Let’s pay attention to how the top business models operate in practice and the different types of ecommerce employed by them to take an idea from conception, all the way to your front doorstep.

 Choose your product or service

 The majority of ecommerce businesses is offered by companies that also have bricks and mortar establishments, a prime example being IKEA which has both an online catalog and also giant real-life stores.
 These stores will generally be an extension of the bricks and mortar business’ operations.
 But for the pure player existing only online and starting from scratch, they must first decide what exactly they are going to offer to the consumer.